tyrneh/options-implied-probability/TECHNICAL_README.md

 surface.price(K=[380], t=1.0)         # forward-measure pricing via Black-76
 surface.check_no_arbitrage()          # {'objective': ..., 'min_calendar_margin': ..., ...}

-# Custom DataFrame ingestion with a raw SVI fallback
-surface_raw = RNDSurface.from_dataframe(
-    df,                               # must contain an expiry column of dtype date/datetime market,
-    vol=VolModel(method="raw_svi"),  # penalty-stitched raw SVI
-)

 diagnostics = surface.check_no_arbitrage()
 diagnostics["calendar_margins"]        # per-adjacent-maturity calendar margins
 diagnostics["min_theta_phi_margin"]    # tightest Gatheral inequality margin

-raw_diag = surface_raw.check_no_arbitrage()
-raw_diag["alpha"]                      # α-tilt applied to repair any residual crossings raw_diag["raw_calendar_margins"]       # pre-tilt calendar margins between slices
 ```

 Key requirements:

 - `from_dataframe` expects an `expiry` column with actual dates (one row per quote); the loader groups maturities automatically.
 - `from_ticker` infers the maturity set from the vendor and filters by the requested `horizon`.
 Accepts strings like `"90D"`, `"6M"`, or floats/ints for years/days.
-- When `strict_no_arbitrage=True`, SSVI enforces the Gatheral–Jacquier inequalities and calendar monotonicity by construction; the raw SVI mode checks butterfly diagnostics and calendar crossedness margins, applying Gatheral’s α-tilt automatically and raising `CalculationError` only if the repaired surface still violates the tolerance.
+- When `strict_no_arbitrage=True`, SSVI enforces the Gatheral–Jacquier inequalities and calendar monotonicity by construction; violations raise `CalculationError` if the optimiser cannot satisfy the constraints.
-- Low-level validators are available for bespoke workflows: `check_butterfly` (raw SVI), `check_ssvi_constraints`, and `check_ssvi_calendar`.
+- Low-level validators are available for bespoke workflows: `check_butterfly`, `check_ssvi_constraints`, and `check_ssvi_calendar`.
 Each returns both the minimum margin and the per-slice values so you can plug the diagnostics into bespoke dashboards or alerts.

 ---